laithrw/llm-threader/README.md

 Efficiently run many local LLM calls on limited hardware without overheating or freezing your machine. `llm-threader` manages a thread pool where each thread is an LLM call, continuously monitors your system, and automatically adjusts concurrency to keep long-running and bursty workloads safe and fast.

-It intelligently scales the number of concurrent LLM calls up and down to prevent overheating and maximize throughput.
+It intelligently scales the number of concurrent LLM calls up and down to prevent overheating and to find the fastest overall throughput for your hardware.

-## Example use cases
+## Example Use Cases

 - **Consumer desktop apps with a local LLM**: e.g. a note-taking or coding assistant app that runs a local model for autocomplete, search, and summarization at the same time.
 You might fire off many LLM calls in parallel (multiple tabs, background indexing, long-running summaries), but you do **not** want the fan to spin up aggressively, the laptop to get hot, or the UI to freeze.
 - **Long-running or batch workloads**: e.g. processing a large document set or running many evaluations where you care about total completion time and need to respect thermal and memory limits on a single machine.

+## How It Improves Speed & Reliability

+On powerful hardware with many cores, running too few LLM calls at once wastes capacity, while running too many makes each call slower. `llm-threader` continuously measures throughput and latency at different concurrency levels and locks onto the thread count where **adding more threads would start to increase total completion time instead of reducing it**.

+On very limited machines (e.g. a MacBook Air), that sweet spot is often just 1–2 concurrent calls, so you should not expect large speedups—but it will still keep your system responsive and protect against freezes and crashes.

 ## Features

 - **Automatic Thread Scaling**: Dynamically adjusts concurrent request limits based on CPU/GPU usage and temperature
 - **Resource-Aware**: Monitors system metrics in real-time to prevent freezing, crashing, or otherwise overextending your hardware
 - **Priority Queue**: Supports priority-based request scheduling with emergency bypass
-- **Statistical Analysis**: Uses PID controllers, Bayesian optimization, and predictive scaling
-- **Cumulative-Time Optimization**: Automatically finds the thread count that minimizes total completion time when no manual cap is provided
+- **PID + Bayesian Optimization**: Combines PID control with a Bayesian optimizer to choose thread counts that balance throughput, tail latency, backlog, and safety margins (with a short observation window to avoid over-eager scaling)
+- **Adaptive Optimization**: When no manual cap is provided, it searches for the best throughput/latency tradeoff while respecting thermal/usage limits; exploration is unbounded by default (aside from safety/demand)
 - **Zero Configuration**: Works out of the box with sensible defaults

-On powerful hardware with many cores, running too few LLM calls at once wastes capacity, while running too many makes each call slower. `llm-threader` continuously measures throughput and latency at different concurrency levels and locks onto the thread count where **adding more threads would start to increase total completion time instead of reducing it**.
-On very limited machines (e.g. a MacBook Air), that sweet spot is often just 1–2 concurrent calls, so you should not expect large speedups—but it will still keep your system responsive and protect against freezes and crashes.

 ## Installation